Skip to main content

 Products Tab

-In addition to checking the performance of each SKU in the campaign, clicking on the plus icon allows you to see the performance of the SKU per target.
+In addition to checking the performance of each SKU in the campaign, clicking on the "+" icon allows you to see the performance of the SKU per target.

 Placements Tab (Only for Product Ads)